stepney141/my_typst_template/卒論・修論用/template.typ

   keywords_en: (),
   // The paper size to use.
   paper-size: "a4",
-  // The path to a bibliography file if you want to cite some external
+  // The path to a bibliography file if you want to cite some external works.
-  // works.
   bibliography-file: none,
   bibliography-csl-path: none,
-  enable_toc_of_image: true,
+  enable_toc_of_image: false,
-  enable_toc_of_table: true,
+  enable_toc_of_table: false,
   // The paper's content.
   body,
 ) = {